-Emporia is strategically located at the intersection of I-35, I-335 and U.S. Highway 50 in east central Kansas, which is 50 miles from Topeka, 85 miles from Wichita and 108 miles from downtown Kansas City, Missouri.
+Emporia, Kansas is located at the intersection of I-35, I-335 and U.S. Highway 50 in east central Kansas.
+Emporia is 50 miles from Topeka, 85 miles from Wichita, and 108 miles from downtown Kansas City, Missouri.

-A regional manufacturing, educational, transportation, medical and agricultural center provides economic diversity to the largest city in Lyon County and east central Kansas.
-This important cross roads center has a trade area of approximately 85,000 persons.
+A regional manufacturing, educational, transportation, medical, and agricultural center provides economic diversity to the largest city in Lyon County and east central Kansas.
+Emporia is a leader in the pet nutrition industry, as part of the Kansas City Animal Health Corridor, a 200-mile stretch of the Kansas City metro area that comprises 56% of total sales in the $24 billion animal health market.

 The Burlington Northern Santa Fe railroad mainline passes through Emporia.
-It is a major corridor with intermodal freight from Los Angeles and Long Beach, California.
+It is a major corridor that carries freight from Los Angeles and Long Beach, California.
 General aviation has access to a 5,000 foot runway at the Emporia Municipal Airport which accommodates most corporate aircraft.

 According to the U.S. Census Bureau, the city has a total area of 10 square miles (25.8 km) of which 9.9 square miles (25.6 km) of it is land a 0.1 square mile (0.2 km) is water.